"What?!" Jennifer gasped. "Missing? Are you sure?"

 "I guess all the things that went through my head in those ten minutes when we didn't know where Albert was."

 "It's good to be aware, but unless you're able to buy a private jet and convince the FAA to mask your flight plans, it's almost impossible to hide your movement.
 All it takes is a few bucks to a secretary at the travel agent you use, or your receptionist, or any of your staff.
 It doesn't even have to be malicious in that case.
-It could be as simple as one of your kids telling a friend you were traveling and that kid telling their parents.
+It could be as simple as one of your kids telling a friend you were traveling, and that friend then telling their parents.
 Or a friend.

 "Look, the people who are seriously concerned have bodyguards and drivers, and they travel by private plane and keep their schedules completely secret.
 I can't keep my flight plans off the FAA's list, even given what I do.
-There are things that can be done - assumed names, and so on - but those are more and more difficult to do with the security checks for flying.
+There are things that can be done -- assumed names, and so on -- but those are more and more difficult to do with the security checks for flying.
 The bottom line is, we can deal with specific threats, but not with theoretical or general ones.
-You'd have to be a sheik or someone like Warren Buffett to afford anything more.
+You'd have to be a sheikh or someone like Warren Buffett to afford anything more.
 Well, unless you can get the taxpayers to foot the bill."

-"So having my own 'Praetorian Guard' like the Secret Service is out," I chuckled.
+"So, having my own 'Praetorian Guard' like the Secret Service is out," I chuckled.

 "Yes.
 You carry, you're trained in karate, and you have a top-notch security system on the house.
 We'll do some upgrades to improve it, but really, you're in good shape."